The Burlingame, Hillsborough, and San Mateo Sewer Lateral Tests

 Sewer laterals are pipes that connect private homes to city-owned mains.

-- Several Peninsula cities (Burlingame, Hillsborough, Millbrae, Pacifica, South San Francisco) have laws requiring sellers to pass a sewer lateral inspection before their home can close escrow.
+Several Peninsula cities (Burlingame, Hillsborough, Millbrae, Pacifica, South San Francisco, and San Mateo) have laws requiring sellers to pass a sewer lateral inspection before their home can close escrow.

 It’s not as sexy as, say, “red-hot real estate market,” but the term “sewer lateral testing” has recently gained plenty of traction on the Peninsula.
-No fewer than five San Mateo County cities – South San Francisco, Pacifica, Millbrae, Burlingame and Hillsborough – require sewer lateral testing before signing off on the sale of a home.
+No fewer than six San Mateo County cities – South San Francisco, San Mateo, Pacifica, Millbrae, Burlingame, and Hillsborough – require sewer lateral testing before signing off on the sale of a home.
 (San Carlos requires testing only if a property is being converted from commercial to residential use or is undergoing a major remodel.)
-On the other hand, San Mateo, which had a point-of-sale ordinance in the works in 2007 but never enacted it, is now offering grants to help homeowners pay to test, repair or replace their aged sewer laterals, minus the point-of-sale requirement.
+San Mateo which recently passed an ordinance to require a passing test as of Dec 1, 2020, is now offering grants to help homeowners pay to test, repair or replace their aged sewer laterals, minus the point-of-sale requirement.